Northampton Chronicle & Echo: Related media

 A glossy monthly, the Northampton Town and County Independent, edited by Bernard Holloway and the local author-editor Lou Warwick, was also published by the same company, which was once part of the United Newspapers group headed by Lord Barnetson.
 One of the Chronicle's sister papers in those days was the Yorkshire Post.

-The Chron's main competitor is the weekly Northampton Herald & Post (circulation 45,582) which is free and delivered throughout the town and surrounding areas but in comparison is lighter on news and heavy on advertising.
+The Chron's main competitor was the weekly Northampton Herald & Post (circulation 45,582), which was free and delivered throughout the town and surrounding areas but was in comparison lighter on news and heavy on advertising, until it ceased publishing in 2016.
 Until 2015, the Chron issued a free version of the weekly Northampton Mercury with a circulation of 44,000 to compete with its rival.